 We have heard of Croatia long ago, but only got to know its beauty when Marshmallow’s lil’ sis vacationed there.
 Since then, her gushes of the food, nature and people have stuck.

 Winter in Croatia brought us through the ice and heat travelling from North to South.
-Experiencing the extremes, Plitvice Lakes National Park was quietly majestic with its snow and frozen waterfalls while Dubrovnik got us perspiring walking the beautifully preserved city walls.
-If Dubrovnik was that hot that early on a winter day, we can’t imagine how it will be in summer.
+Experiencing the extremes, Plitvice Lakes National Park was quietly majestic with its snow and frozen waterfalls while Dubrovnik got us perspiring walking the beautifully preserved city walls with the occasional comfort of cold breezes.
+If Dubrovnik was that hot on a winter day, we can’t imagine how it will be in summer.

 Every city we went to was charming in its own way.
 In addition to Plitvice and Dubrovnik, we had also enjoyed Split, Zadar, Pula, Rovinj, Motovun and Zagreb.